A reading from the gospel according to Luke 11:15-26

 Good news: Jesus has the power to drive out demon.

 Jesus came down to earth to unite the people and establish His Kingdom.
 Part of this project is to set the people free from the enslavement of satan who causes them to sin and suffer.
-That is why there are many instances in the bible of Jesus casting out demons from individuals.
+That is why there are many instances in the bible where Jesus cast out demons from individuals.
 The gospel reading above is an example.
-Yet some people accused Jesus Himself as an instrument of the prince of demons.
+Yet some people accused Him as an instrument of the prince of demons.
 Jesus used this occasion to preach about the unity in the Kingdom of God.

 “Divide and Rule” is a powerful tactic or strategy to destroy the enemy.
 Satan and demons use this method to stop or defeat the Kingdom of God as established by Jesus.
 They will use everything to dissociate people from God and from one another.
 They are happy seeing people fight each other even over trivial matters.
 They will subtly tempt persons of good intention to become doubtful of themselves and to suspect one another of ill motives.
 This will cause confusion and division.
 Thus the work of redemption is sadly affected.
 They are at work to attract people to their side and to sow wickedness everywhere.
 They will use anyone, wittingly or unwittingly, including church people to advance their cause.
 Woe to people who allow themselves to be used by these fallen angels.